Cinco de Mayo is right around the corner. Do you have any special projects or activities planned?

 Here’s a quick summary:

 While some places celebrate Cinco de Mayo with margaritas and sombreros, the actual history behind the holiday is much different.
 Despite what some people think, May 5th is not Mexico’s Independence Day.
 May 5th marks the day in 1862 that the French invaded Puebla to claim it as a French territory but the Mexicans were able to defeat the French, despite being outnumbered.
 The battle symbolized the strength and resistance of the Mexican people.
-It also kept the French from moving north and possibly even joining the Confederate army.

 Until I did my own research, I wasn’t aware of this, so don’t feel bad if you weren’t aware.
 The important thing is to keep learning and stay curious.